 ½ C soda water

-1 T fresh mint cut in a chiffonade by rolling mint leaves into a log and cutting into long thin strips with a sharp knife.
+1 T fresh mint cut into long, thin strips with a sharp knife

-1 t fresh basil cut in a chiffonade
+1 t fresh basil cut into long, thin strips with a sharp knife

 For the Pulled Pork